alexyuly/ViewScript-Runtime/README.md

 #### 📚 Concepts Tab

 The Concepts Tab lists your open concepts.
-Concepts are the types of information your components can interpret and manipulate.
+Concepts are the types of data that your components can read and write.

-Each concept has **properties** and **methods**.

-Components create concept instances, which are data structures that conform to the schema defined by a concept's properties.

-📦 A *property* is a concept associated with a name that is unique within the given concept _X_.

-🏭 A *method* is a pure function which operates on a concept instance of type _X_, plus some parameters, to produce a new concept instance.
+💡 Concepts don't do anything.
+They are recipes that your components use to create data.

+📦 **Properties** are named references to other concepts within a concept.
+Use them to nest data and create hierarchies.

+🛠️ **Methods** are pure functions that work with a particular type of data to produce more data.
+They can also accept parameters!

 ### 🔎 Inspector